sin5678/inav_cn_wiki/Advanced-accelerometer-calibration.md

 Accelerometer calibration is mandatory if inertial position estimation is used.
-Modern accelerometer sensors are accurate, but they require calibration it we want precise measurements.
+Modern accelerometer sensors are accurate, but they require calibration if we want precise measurements.
 Sensors might be biased, gains on different axis might be different.
 Advanced 6-point calibration takes care of all irregularities sensor might have.

 ## Accelerometer calibration steps